Arithmetic purity of strong approximation for semi-simple simply connected groups: Isotropic case

 \subsection{Proof of Theorem \ref{thm:isotropic}}

-By Borel-Tits theory (Remark \ref{rmk:BorelTits} (i)), the assumption that the group $G$ being isotropic is equivalent to saying that $G$ contains a closed subgroup isomorphic to $\BG_a$.
-The statement now follows from Theorem \ref{thm:reduction} applied to $\BG_a\sbt G$, for which \textbf{(SA)} off any place is known by Chinese Reminder Theorem.
+By Borel-Tits' theory (Remark \ref{rmk:BorelTits} (i)), the assumption that the group $G$ being $k$-isotropic is equivalent to saying that $G$ contains a closed subgroup isomorphic to $\BG_{\operatorname{a}}$ over $k$.
+The statement now follows from Theorem \ref{thm:reduction} applied to $\BG_{\operatorname{a}}\sbt G$, for which \SA off any place is known by the Chinese Remainder Theorem.